omniti-labs/mimeo/doc/mimeo.md

     Third, optional argument can be used to change the limit on how many rows are grabbed from the source with each run of the function.

 *snapshot_maker(p_src_table text, p_dblink_id int)*
-    Function to automatically setup snapshot replicatation for a table.
-Source and destination table will have same scheme and table names.
+    Function to automatically setup snapshot replication for a table.
+Source and destination table will have same schema and table names.
-    Pass the data_source_id from the dblink_mapping table as the second argument for where the source table is located.
+    The second argument is the data_source_id from the dblink_mapping table for where the source table is located.

 *snapshot_maker(p_src_table text, p_dest_table text, p_dblink_id int)*
     Function to automatically setup snapshot replication for a table.
 Allows setting of custom destination table.
 Include schema name in the destination table parameter.
-    Pass the data_source_id from the dblink_mapping table as the third argument for where the source table is located.
+	The second argument is the data_source_id from the dblink_mapping table for where the source table is located.

 *snapshot_destroyer(p_dest_table text, p_archive_option text)*
     Function to automatically remove a snapshot replication table from the destination.
     Pass 'ARCHIVE' as the second argument to keep a permanent copy of the snapshot table on the destination.
 Turns what was the view into a real table.
+    Pass any other value to completely remove everything.

+*inserter_maker(p_src_table text, p_control_field text, p_dblink_id int)*
+	Function to automatically setup inserter replication for a table.
+Source and destination table will have same schema and table names.
+	The second argument is the column which is used as the control field (a timestamp field that is new for every insert).
+    The third argument is the data_source_id from the dblink_mapping table for where the source table is located.

+*inserter_maker(p_src_table text, p_dest_table text, p_control_field text, p_dblink_id int)*
+	Function to automatically setup inserter replication for a table.
+Allows setting of custom destination table.
+Include schema name in the destination table parameter.
+	The third argument is the column which is used as the control field (a timestamp field that is new for every insert).
+    The fourth argument is the data_source_id from the dblink_mapping table for where the source table is located.

+*inserter_destroyer(p_dest_table text, p_archive_option text)*
+    Function to automatically remove an inserter replication table from the destination.
+    Pass 'ARCHIVE' as the second argument to leave the destination table intact.
 Pass any other value to completely remove everything.